Tutorial: Build a React.js Chat App

 .
 Read more...

-We also need to know when the messages arrive, so we'll subscribe to the "data" event on the room.
+We also need to know when the messages arrive, so we'll subscribe to the "message" event on the room.
 Add the following code to the end of the constructor:

 });